shipcloud/shipcloud-developer-portal/concepts/index.md

 solution.
 We've basically built a wrapper around the carriers' webservices we support so you won't have to integrate each and every carrier by yourself.

 To make it easier for you the developer, we've created the shipcloud API deliberately using the RESTful architectural style.
 This means if you're familiar with REST and using RESTful services, you will have no problems using our API.
 As it's common when implementing a REST-API we're using resource-oriented URLs and HTTP authentication.

+### Integration guide
+To make it easier for you to start working with the shipcloud api and also to give you a better overview of the features we're supporting and we'd like you to integrate into your software as well, we wrote a handy [integration guide that you can download](https://www.dropbox.com/s/7lvj9e0ii61ylgl/shipcloud_integration_guide_v_0_3.pdf).
+In it aside from what you can find here we're also giving you a few pro tips to present your customers with a seamless user experience as well as showing you what we're calling the __core features__ of the shipcloud api.

+## Authentication
 For developers to test their code before shipping it, we're supplying every account with test and live API keys.

-## Authentication
 Every call to our API is secured by an API key.
 This key is tied specificly to your account and therefore should never be given to anyone else outside of your control.
 You are able to manage your API keys from your account page.

 To use the API key you'll have to send it with every request being made.
 We're using http Basic